-Marketing is a very judgmental business.
+Marketing is a very judgemental business.
 Business owners and CEOs are constantly judging the results of their marketing efforts.
 Sometimes objectively, sometimes not.

 Ad agencies and design firms judge each other in a constant battle of “my work’s cooler than your work.”
 They also subject themselves to judging in award shows, where a few peers get to judge the work of hundreds of competitors on an entirely subjective basis.

-But playing armchair critic is less harmful than being judgmental.
+But playing armchair critic is less harmful than being judgemental.